 Whether a boy's father died, abandoned him or is emotionally unavailable, a teenage boy without a guide will lose his way.
 Fatherlessness is the single largest contributing factor to pain and hopelessness in children, especially in the inner-cities of America.
 It is responsible for some staggering statistics.

-• 68% of teen suicides [US Department of Health]
+• 68% of all suicides are teen suicides [US Department of Health]

-• 90% of all runaways and homeless children [US Department of Health]
+• 90% of all runaways and homeless are children [US Department of Health]

 • 85% of children with behavior problems [Center for Disease Control]